Hackers target Brazil's World Cup for cyber attacks

 FAST, DAMAGING AND SIMPLE

-Known internationally for their high-profile attacks against the U.S. Central Intelligence Agency, Sony and even the Vatican, Anonymous flexed its muscle in Brazil in 2012 when it disabled the websites of some of the country's biggest banks, including Banco do Brasil, Itaú Unibanco and Bradesco.
+Known internationally for their high-profile attacks against the U.S. Central Intelligence Agency, Sony (6758.T) and even the Vatican, Anonymous flexed its muscle in Brazil in 2012 when it disabled the websites of some of the country's biggest banks, including Banco do Brasil (BBAS3.SA), Itaú Unibanco ITUPU.UL and Bradesco (BBDC4.SA).

 During that attack, dubbed #OpWeekPayment by the hackers, they launched denial-of-service (DDoS) attacks, in which thousands of computers simultaneously access target websites, jamming them.
 The method would be their preferred weapon this time, too.